 - Recommendation Clearly states the action that Administration is proposing. - Purpose of Report Explains why the report is being prepared and what is requested from Council. - Background Provides the necessary background information for Council to understand the context / reason for the report. - Details -Provides sufficient context and detail to enable a full understanding of the issue and why the recommendation is being proposed. - Consultation/Advertising- Specifically identifies future consultation, engagement or advertising requirements.
-If consultation has occurred previously this should be included in the Details section and should identify who has been consulted including dates, methods, and number of responses. - Specifically identify who has been consulted including dates, methods, and number of responses. - Legal/Policy Specifies any Acts, Regulations, Local Laws and Policies that are relevant to the decision. - Risk Management Implications -A low, medium or high-risk rating is assigned to the proposed recommendation.
-The risk of not making the recommended decision can also be included. - Strategic Implications Shows that the proposed decision is aligned with one or more priorities in the SCP. - Sustainability Implications Shows that the proposed decision is aligned with objectives in the City's Sustainable Environment Strategy. - Financial/Budget implications -identifies the financial impacts of the proposed decision and alignment with or impact on the LTFP. - Comments Allows any further comments to be included, as required to provide Council with all the information necessary to make a decision.
+If consultation has occurred previously this should be included in the Details section and should identify who has been consulted including dates, methods, and number of responses. - Legal/Policy Specifies any Acts, Regulations, Local Laws and Policies that are relevant to the decision. - Risk Management Implications -A low, medium or high-risk rating is assigned to the proposed recommendation.
+The risk of not making the recommended decision can also be included. - Strategic Implications Shows that the proposed decision is aligned with one or more priorities in the SCP. - Sustainability Implications Shows that the proposed decision is aligned with objectives in the City's Sustainable Environment Strategy. - Public Health Plan Implications Identify whether the proposed decision is aligned with one of the priority health outcomes in the City's Public Health Plan. - Financial/Budget implications -identifies the financial impacts of the proposed decision and alignment with or impact on the LTFP. - Comments Allows any further comments to be included, as required to provide Council with all the information necessary to make a decision.